Lim Tean: Political career

-Lim first became involved in politics in 2011 when he joined the National Solidarity Party (NSP).
-However, he remained relatively inactive within the party until 2015, when then Secretary-General Hazel Poa resigned in protest over the party's policy regarding multi-cornered contests.
+Lim first became involved in politics in 2011 when he joined the NSP.
+However, he remained relatively inactive within the party until 2015, when secretary-general Hazel Poa resigned, protesting the party's desire to contest MacPherson Single Member Constituency (SMC), which the Workers' Party (WP) had already targeted.

-Just a week before the 2015 General Elections, NSP approached Lim and invited him to serve as their new Secretary-General.
-Despite the relatively short time before the election, Lim accepted and along with a team of candidates contested Tampines Group Representation Constituency (GRC), receiving 24.9% of the votes cast.
+One week before the 2015 general elections, the leadership of the NSP approached Lim, inviting him to serve as their acting secretary-general.
+Despite the relatively short time before the election, Lim accepted, becoming a candidate for Tampines Group Representation Constituency (GRC). receiving 24.9% of the votes cast.
 In May 2017, Lim resigned from his position, citing disagreements with the party.

 In 2018, Lim together with other opposition leaders called for an alliance of Singaporean opposition parties, with Tan Cheng Bock being proposed as its leader.
 However, this failed to materialise.
 The call for a similar alliance was repeated before the general elections in 2020.

-On 29 October 2018, Lim announced the founding of a new political party, Peoples Voice, headed by himself.
-Peoples Voice contested in the 2020 Singaporean general election for two GRCs and one Single Member Constituency (SMC), with Lim contesting Jalan Besar GRC with three other party members.
+On 29 October 2018, Lim announced the founding of a new political party headed by himself, calling it Peoples Voice.

-Ongoing litigation proceedings
+During the 2020 general election, PV contested two GRCs and one SMC; Lim personally contested Jalan Besar GRC, being defeated by the governing People's Action Party (PAP) with 34.64% of the vote.

+Leading up to the 2025 Singaporean general election, in 2023, Lim worked to form a four-party alliance, People's Alliance for Reform to contest in the general election.
+The alliance initially consisted of Peoples Voice, Reform Party, People’s Power Party and Democratic Progressive Party.
+However, People’s Power Party withdrew from the alliance in February 2025 as PPP insisted on contesting in Tampines GRC and also due to its differing stance on Singapore's COVID-19 vaccination programme, of which PPP had previously called for a suspension.

+PAR would contest in six constituencies with thirteen candidates.
+Two of these constituencies, Radin Mas SMC and Potong Pasir SMC would be three-cornered fights against SPP and an independent candidate respectively.
+On Nomination Day, Lim was revealed to be PAR's candidate in Potong Pasir SMC, in a three-cornered fight against SPP candidate Williamson Lee and PAP candidate Alex Yeo.
+Throughout the campaign, Lim promised free education and healthcare if elected.
+However, Lim would lose his $13,500 deposit after receiving 8.35% of the votes against SPP's 22.47% and PAP's 69.18%.